awslabs/generative-ai-cdk-constructs/src/patterns/gen-ai/aws-rag-appsync-stepfn-opensearch/README.md

 Where:
 - ingestionjobid: id which can be used to filter subscriptions on client side The subscription will display the status and name for each file
+- files.status: status update of the ingestion for the file specified
+- files.name: name of the file stored in the input S3 bucket

 ## Initializer